DigitalWarrior/piholeparser/RecentRunLogs/TopLevelScripts/25-Processing-Internal-Whitelists.md

 36 In Script
 112 In Skype
 113 In Spotify
-122 In TargetsWeeklyAds
+124 In TargetsWeeklyAds
 [Return To Repository](https://github.com/DigitalWarrior/piholeparser/)
 [Return To Main](https://github.com/DigitalWarrior/piholeparser/blob/master/RecentRunLogs/Mainlog.md)
 ____________________________________
 #
 124 In UserSubmitted
 ### Checking For Script Whitelist File.
-* Whitelist File removed Thu Feb 22 00:20:19 MST 2024
+* Whitelist File removed Fri Feb 23 00:20:18 MST 2024
 122 In appleappstore
 ### Pulling Domains From Individual Lists.
 122 In dropbox